thibaudclement/cs269i/docs/lecture-4.md

 In other words, the Follower's strategy is a best response to what the strategy chosen by the Leader, and the Leader chooses the optimal strategy for them assuming that the Follower is going to pick a best response.

 <div class="theorem" markdown="1">
-The Leader’s utility, in the optimal Stackerlberg equilibrium, is at least what they can get in any possible equilibrium.
+**Theorem:** The Leader’s utility, in the optimal Stackerlberg equilibrium, is at least what they can get in any possible equilibrium.
 </div>

-**Note:** If we think about the games we talked about so far, we talked about mixed strategies.
+_**Note:** If we think about the games we talked about so far, we talked about mixed strategies.
 For instance, Messi did not want to tell Lloris which side he was going to kick.
-However, in the Stackelberg equilibrium, without loss of generality, the follower is using a deterministic action, because the leader is already committed to a strategy, and the fact that the follower is using a deterministic action gives us an efficient algorithm using Linear Programming agin (it is something that we can compute efficiently).
+However, in the Stackelberg equilibrium, without loss of generality, the follower is using a deterministic action, because the leader is already committed to a strategy, and the fact that the follower is using a deterministic action gives us an efficient algorithm using Linear Programming agin (it is something that we can compute efficiently)._

 <div class="example" markdown="1">
 <strong>Mini Case Study: Security Games</strong>